 Haas Vineyard Sonoma Mountain Pinot Noir – Wine Story

 The Haas Vineyard is really not named, as such.
-It’s a modest, two acre vineyard behind an equally modest home near Glen Ellen on the eastern foot of Sonoma Mountain.
+It’s a modest, two-acre Pinot Noir vineyard behind an equally modest home near Glen Ellen on the eastern foot of Sonoma Mountain.
 It’s currently owned by Peter and Ginny Haas, but we had purchased fruit from this site through two previous owners.

 I met Pete some years ago after the first harvest since he had purchased the property.
 His daughter was getting married and he hoped to pour wine made from his vineyard at her wedding.
 Happy to oblige, Pete drove his truck over, we shared a glass and he walked away with a few cases of our Three Sons Cuvee.
 His vineyard contributed to the blend.